-Homework: A list of homework problems will be given on the course web page every week.
-There will be one particular problem that you will be asked to write up and turn in to be graded.
-The other problems will not be collected, but it is important for you to do them to keep up with the material we are learning and to prepare for exams.
+Homework: A list of homework problems will be given on the course web page every few weeks.
+Not all homework will be collected.
+Nonetheless, it is important for you to do all the homework to keep up with the material we are learning and to prepare for exams.

-PROBLEM TO BE TURNED IN: This problem (which may have multiple parts) should be written up as near to perfect as you can.
+Writing Up Solutions: Proofs should be written up as near to perfect as you can.
 Proofs should be written in textbook style, and your writing should be correct, clear, and concise.
 The problem will be graded on a 10-point scale, and spelling, punctuation, and grammar will count.
 Any proofs that you turn in should be written in "Claim . . .
 Proof . . ." style; i.e., when writing up proofs, you should write out the statement you are proving followed by your proof.
-For example, if a problem asked you to show that A and B imply C, then you should write
+For example, if a problem asked you to show that Aand B imply C, then you should write